The wild South East

 Drive: 5 hours | 140 km

-Drive to Selous Game Reserve.
+Drive to Nyerere National Park.
 Its 140 km on a fair dirt road.
 Entering from Morogoro, you will focus on the eastern Mtemere Gate and the eastern lakes circuit.
 So look for lodges and camps in this area.

 Mid-range: Selous River Camp.
 Outside of Mtemere gate, there is a string of riverside lodges catering to the more budget consciousness travelers.